jingyu198/HUGE-Bench/README.md

 ## Training with PI0

-Please set up the training environment by following the official [openpi repository](https://github.com/Physical-Intelligence/openpi).
+Please set up the training environment by following the official [OpenPi repository](https://github.com/Physical-Intelligence/openpi).

-Once the `openpi` environment is ready, you can train directly on `HUGE_Dataset_v0` because the dataset already follows the LeRobot format expected by the pipeline.
+Once the OpenPi environment is ready, you can train directly on `HUGE_Dataset_v0` because the dataset already follows the LeRobot format expected by the pipeline.

 ## 3DGS-Based Environment